 Sophie

 Hello, my name is Sophie, and I was born with CMN predominantly on my face, with lesions on my body.
-As a child I wasn’t interested in the research and the knowledge behind my condition, however, as I get older it is important to me to understand all aspects of CMN and appreciate how lucky I am.
+As a child I wasn’t interested in the research and the knowledge behind my condition, however, as I have become older it has become something I’m very passionate in understanding and creating visibility on.

 I’ve never let my CMN stop me from doing anything.
 I attended University, gaining an undergraduate and postgraduate degree, whilst playing rugby for and captaining the University side in the BUCS league.
-I now play for Saracens in the Women’s Premiership (PWR) and England Red Roses.
-Playing for my country is an amazing achievement and I’m very proud to do so.
+I now play for Saracens in the Women’s Premiership (PWR) and have represented England Red Roses.
+Playing for my country was an amazing achievement and I’m very proud to have done that.

-I am very lucky to have the support of my family and a great set of friends throughout my life that have supported me, encouraged me and loved me regardless of CMN.
+I am very lucky to have the support of my family, my girlfriend, and a great set of friends throughout my life that have supported me, encouraged me and loved me regardless of CMN.